WHO IS HOTPANTS?

 Who is Hotpants?

-Dana founded Do The Hotpants in 2012 as a fashion blog, but once she realized that fashion’s unattainable beauty standards were fueling her eating disorder, she switched gears.
-In 2014 Dana gave up her dream of becoming a famous fashion blogger, and has since made it her mission to use her own life experiences to educate, empower, and uplift anyone struggling with bad body image.
-Dana now leads workshops and curates feminist events that support all self-identifying women and focus on the importance of female safe spaces.
+Dana founded Do The Hotpants in 2012 as a fashion blog, but once she realized fashion’s unattainable beauty standards were fueling her eating disorder and body hatred, she switched gears.
+Since 2014, Dana has made it her mission to use her own life experiences to educate, empower, and uplift anyone struggling with bad body image.
+Dana now leads workshops and curates feminist events that support all self-identifying women.

 In 2016, Dana founded The Ripple, a women’s collective in NYC with a mission of empowering women to make waves in their communities.
 The Ripple hosts and sponsors major events designed to create lasting change by rippling out ideas through the use of workshops, TED-style discussions, field trips, and movie screenings.